Address: 3015 S. 20th St.

 Education: Bacherlor of Arts, Creighton University; Master of Arts, Georgetown University

-Raybould is seeking her second term on the City Council after serving as a Lancaster County commissioner from 2011-2015.
+Raybould is seeking her second term on the City Council after serving as a Lancaster County commissioner from 2011-15.
+She lost a bid to unseat Deb Fischer in the U.S. Senate in November.
 She's been active in the community and wants to continue moving the city forward with common sense and responsible budget practices while safeguarding city services such as libraries, parks, pools and trails that make neighborhoods vibrant.

 Why are you running and what do you want to accomplish in office?